Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 2 files indicated by callout.

-Now you have 2 versions of the original file.
+Now you have 2 versions of the file.
+The original and the edited file.

 And if you need to make several edits to the file, it’s really not a problem.